Rossman360/journal/journal.md

 sat down to play some WoW and realized they were having server maintenance, so I wrote in my journal while drinking my second cup of coffee.

+. . .

+I drove to Tina practice and then straight home to play WoW all night, mostly grinding, and reached level 28 before deciding to go to bed at midnight.

+	-XI.XXII-

+I woke early, went downstairs and made a cup of coffee, drank it with Erica, made a second and came upstairs to grind some more.
+I reached level 29, found some new quests in Thousand Needles, and then died trying to escape some water elementals.
+I decided to rearrange all my desks after that, moving the iMac back over to the big table, and setting up a WoW station on the glass desk with my old monitor.
+I played a little bit of a new druid once everything was all set up, made it to level six and decided to take a break to set up SSH keys and write in my journal.